 As I sit here on my last day in Thailand staring at my packed bags I cannot help but let the memories of the past two years creep into my thoughts.
-This adventure has reached its culmination but it has imbued a long lasting effect on my life.
-Between the people I have met, the crystal blue waters that I have swam in, and the children that I have had the pleasure of teaching, my time in Thailand has been nothing but extraordinary.
+This adventure has reached its culmination but it has imbued a long-lasting effect on my life.
+Between the people I have met, the crystal blue waters that I have swum in, and the children that I have had the pleasure of teaching, my time in Thailand has been nothing but extraordinary.

 I’m actually in Penang, Malaysia right now getting my new Thai visa.
 Woop!
 Woop!
 So until I get back to sit down and tell you all about it this nice coffee shop from Sukhothai will have to do.
 Enjoy all you caffeine addicts!

 There are just a few more days left for my time at Kwang Tong School here in Sukhothai.
 This Sunday I’ll be hopping a flight down to Surat Thani to begin teaching P1 at Thidamaepra School.
 All of the reaching out that they have done so far has made me feel extremely welcome, and I haven’t even arrived yet.
 That being said it is my last week interacting with the little balls of energy at Kwang Tong.
 They have given me so many great memories to have.